virtaava/comfywebv2/README.md

   with ComfyWeb can be loaded with ComfyUI (although they're not guaranteed to be pretty!).

 ## Usage
-This project builds into a single HTML file.
-You can try it by opening the [Github Pages build](https://virtaava.github.io/comfywebv2).

 ```bash
 python main.py --enable-cors-header '*'